 3.4.
-Triggering via CV/Gate
+Triggering via CV/GATE

+This is the default trigger mode on the ModBase09 II.
 Please connect a typical modular gate/trigger CV sequencer (like eg. the Doepfer A-155) to the Gate jack.
-The ModBase 09 processes gate signals from 0..1 volts to 0..15 volts.
+The ModBase 09 MkII processes gate signals from 0..1 volts to 0..15 volts.
 To get retriggered, the signal must at least once drop below the trigger threshold, which is a little below 1 volts.
 If the module is triggered, the second decimal dot next to the second digit of the display flashes up.
-The gate input triggers always with maximum velocity and has no dynamics.
-It is strongly recommended to use the GATE input for triggering via a modular sequencer or any other gate-like signals like LFOs!!